 πŸ“‚ Case Example: How a Motion to Suppress Won a Dismissal

-4. The judge decides whether to exclude the evidence.
+5. The judge rules on whether to exclude the evidence

-This hearing can make or break your case.
-It’s critical to have a seasoned Fort Lauderdale defense lawyer in your corner.
+This hearing can completely change the trajectory of a case.
+It’s critical to have a seasoned Fort Lauderdale defense lawyer who actually knows how to litigate suppression issues.

 πŸ“ Why Hire Michael White, P.A. to File Your Motion to Suppress?

-As a former prosecutor, I know how the State builds its case—and how to tear it down.
+As a former prosecutor, I know exactly how the State builds its case — and where officers tend to cut corners.
+That experience allows me to spot issues other lawyers overlook.

 At Michael White, P.A., we:

-πŸ“ž Call (954) 270-0769 or request a free consultation to find out if a motion to suppress can change the course of your case.
+πŸ“ž Call (954) 270-0769 or request a free consultation to find out whether a motion to suppress could change the course of your case.

 πŸ’¬ FAQs About Motions to Suppress in Florida